Emotional Intelligence | Stevehein.com

 This road is very slippery when wet

-If you drive over the speed limit when the road is wet you will automatically lose your drivers license.
+If you drive over the speed limit when the road is wet you will lose your drivers license.

 A warning offers information.
 A threat is a more direct effort at controlling someone's behavior with the use of fear.